saxani/CG-314/README.md

 Assignments will be posted on GitHub with URLs submitted via Blackboard.
 Grades and comments will be posted on Blackboard.
 5% will be deducted per late assignment per day.
 <br/>

+<b>Computer/Classroom etiquette:</b> Students are expected to refrain from using the computer during class presentations and discussions.
+Students will need to be working using a computer, but <a href="https://medium.com/@cshirky/why-i-just-asked-my-students-to-put-their-laptops-away-7f5f7c50f368#.sxywlun1f">this is worth a read</a>.

 <h3>Software</h3>

 We will be coding purely in <a href="https://processing.org/" target="_blank">Processing</a>.